-- 13. RIGHT TO PUBLICIZE.
+- 15. RIGHT TO PUBLICIZE.
 CONTRACTOR is encouraged to publish and otherwise disclose the results of its work under this Agreement.
 CONTRACTOR understands that all announcements and other materials publicizing this program must include statements as to the amount and proportion of federal funding involved in accordance with the provisions of Section 511 of P.L.
 101-166 (the "Stevens Amendment").
-Approximately 100% of funds for the initial contract period will be from federal sources.
 CONTRACTOR will provide CLIENT with an advanced copy of any substantial communication that publicizes the work funded thereby.
 CLIENT reserves the right to review and approve the use of its name in the context of such communication.
 CONTRACTOR shall provide CLIENT with five business days or a mutually agreed upon period to complete its review of such communication.
-No response will be deemed CLIENT approval. - 14.
+No response will be deemed CLIENT approval. - 16.
 CONFIDENTIALITY.
 During and after the term of this Agreement, the CONTRACTOR will maintain information identified by CLIENT as confidential and obtained under or in connection with this Agreement regarding CLIENT and will not divulge such information to any person (except to their own employees or subcontractors and then only to those employees or subcontractors who need to know same) without CLIENT's prior written consent, except as may be required by law, regulation or court order.